telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/various/using-different-date-formats.md

 ---
 title: Use Different Date Formats
 page_title: Use Different Date Formats | Kendo UI Scheduler
-description: "Learn how to use different date formats for a Kendo UI Scheduler events."
+description: "Learn how to use different date formats for the Kendo UI Scheduler events."
+previous_url: /controls/scheduling/scheduler/how-to/using-different-date-formats
 slug: howto_usedifferentdateformats_scheduler
 ---

 # Use Different Date Formats

-The example below demonstrates how to use different date formats for a Kendo UI Scheduler events.
+The following example demonstrates how to use different date formats for the Scheduler events.

 ###### Example